Vein of Galen malformations

 In a review of 100 consecutive anterior cerebral artery infarcts, 70 had hemiparesis, 18 with leg monoparesis, and 3 with paraparesis (35).
 Although 64% had predominant leg weakness, 32% had similar involvement of arm and leg, and only 4% had greater arm than leg weakness.
 In cases of arm weakness, the shoulder tended to be more involved than the hand.

 Extrapyramidal symptoms.
 Movement disorders are uncommon following anterior cerebral artery stroke.
 In 1 case series of 9 patients with unilateral anterior cerebral artery strokes associated with involuntary movements, 4 had asterixis acutely, all resolving within several days.
 The other 5, plus 1 who previously had asterixis, developed hemiparkinsonism in the contralateral limb.
 For the most part, these parkinsonian symptoms occurred several weeks after stroke onset when upper extremity strength improved, suggesting that pyramidal symptoms were masking extrapyramidal ones.
 Asterixis was associated with small, anterior frontal lesions, whereas hemiparkinsonism was found after stroke to the supplementary motor area or cingulate gyrus.
-The latter group improved over time (38).
-In addition to the above, micrographia has been observed following anterior cerebral artery infarcts, in some instances associated with contralateral motor neglect to cerebral infarct after complete recuperation from motor deficit (40; 49).
+The latter group improved over time (37).
+Infarction rarely involves the territory of both recurrent arteries of Heubner, but when it does, acute rigidity; bradykinesia, mainly in the upper limbs; weakness in the lower extremities; and abulia may occur (24).
+In addition to the above, micrographia has been observed following anterior cerebral artery infarcts, in some instances associated with contralateral motor neglect to cerebral infarct after complete recuperation from motor deficit (47).

 Sensory symptoms.
 Sensory disturbances often occur in the same distribution as motor weakness, with leg symptoms most prominent and frequent sparing of arm and face (72).
 In 1 series, sensory disturbances always occurred in the setting of hemiparesis (09).
 Tactile, pain, and position sensory modalities are usually involved.
 A pure sensory deficit restricted to the distal contralateral leg and involving all sensitive modalities may, in very rare instances, result from a small cortical infarct in the paracentral lobule (58).